terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 }
 ```

-3. In `IExcelAddIn.AutoOpen`, leverage the `FileWatcherNotification` class to monitor the `appsettings.json` file for changes and when a change is detected, reload the settings and invalidate the ribbon (the first time through, the ribbon might not be ready, but when subsequent 'file/settings' updates occur, it will be ready).
+3. In `IExcelAddIn.AutoOpen`, leverage the `FileWatcherNotification` class to monitor the `appsettings.json` files for changes and when a change is detected, reload the settings and invalidate the ribbon (the first time through, the ribbon might not be ready, but when subsequent 'file/settings' updates occur, it will be ready).

 ```csharp
 public class AddIn : IExcelAddIn